The Chancellor's Circle

 The Chancellor’s Scholarships bring together recipients from across all disciplines and faculties, forming an interdisciplinary cohort that is introduced to faculty members and community mentors who can offer valuable advice, assistance and mentorship.

 At the annual the student awards celebration and networking event, students share their stories and gratitude for the gifts that have made their academic journeys possible.
-The 2021 signature event on April 6 will be online due to the COVID-19 pandemic, but this special engagement will offer plenty of surprises and chances to interact in smaller groups.
+The 2021 signature event on April 6 was held online due to the COVID-19 pandemic, but this special engagement offered plenty of surprises and chances to interact in smaller groups.

 Thanks to Chancellor’s scholarships, I’ve been able to connect with significant scholars and influential people from the Calgary area, which has been a very enlightening and motivational experience.